derRiesenOtter/bachelor/docs/thesis/discussion.typ

 The two-layer model was selected based on its strong performance.
 Several experiments were conducted to further enhance it.
-As the models exhibited a tendency to overfit, the dropout rate was increased.
+As the models exhibited a tendency to overfit, seen by the train loss, the dropout rate was increased.
 A higher dropout rate reduces the model’s reliance on individual neurons, encouraging it to learn more generalizable features and thereby mitigating overfitting.

 Since the features contributing to @llps in proteins often differ between proteins with and without @idr::pl, the positive dataset was split accordingly